 We are inspired by an amazing lady called Betty Launchbury who is now in her 80’s.
 Bet has been doing rescue work for nearly all her life and still does now, but as it comes to us all, age stopped her doing the physical things, that was ten years ago.
 We have come together over the last few years, our goals for animal welfare so like minded we have continued to work together.
 Our mission takes up most of our time; we eat, sleep and dream cats.
 Together we are the cat police going out rescuing off the streets any time day or night, we are not a nine to five rescue.
-Over the last few months we have happily gained help with the mission, Sonia, Laura, Dariusz and the Vets4Pets team and all at Southcrest Vets have been a massive support.
+Over the last few years we have happily gained help with the mission, Sonia, Laura, Jenny and the Vets4Pets team and all at Southcrest Vets have been a massive support.
 They fit us in for appointments at the drop of a hat and deal with our feisty and unfortunately sometimes smelly ferals without complaint, we are eternally grateful for all you do.
-We have also gained new support and helpers like Sewellyn and Maureen our fantastic cake ladies, whose amazing support we could not do without.
-We have also gained new trappers Lorraine and Mark who’s tireless efforts have helped many cars in awful places.
+We have also gained new support and helpers like Bev, Mia, Sewellyn and Maureen our fantastic cake ladies and Deb whose amazing support we could not do without.
+We have also gained new trappers Lorraine and Mark who’s tireless efforts have helped many cats and kittens in the Birmingham area.

 Redditch Cat Rescue is a small local charity/not for profit group, entirely run by volunteers although we do not physically have the space unfortunately to be a sanctuary, we do have some cats for rehoming.
 We cover Redditch and some areas in Birmingham.